nathanael-brt/GETALP-internship/PLSPP_Prosodic/README.md

 * PLSPP v1: the `pslpp.sh` script.
 Uses WhisperX for the transcription.
 * PLSPP_MFA (PLSPP v2): the `pslpp_mfa.sh` script, version 2 of PLSPP using the MFA aligner to add a forced alignment step at the phoneme level.
 Syllabic prosodic features are extracted at the vowel level, rather than at the syllable nucleus level.
 In this version, word-level alignment is also performed by MFA.
 Still uses WhisperX for yhe transcription.
 * PLSPP_MFA but we replace the transcription with the corrected text of the gold corpus.

 We also want to compare these versions using the data the we obtained:

+**Table of comparison of PLSPP versions**

 | \|**Text source**<br> -------------<br> **Version PLSPP**\|<br> | **WhisperX**           | **Gold Corpus** |
 |-----------------------------------------------------------------|------------------------|-----------------|